Case Study in Flawed Dating of Exodus

 4. So between 1836BC and 1520BC, a lot happened.
 First, the success under Sesostris III was preserved only so long as Amenemhet III lived.
 The Pharaohs after him were far weaker, and foreign invaders encroached upon Egypt.
 The Hyksos and other foreign peoples, returned, precisely because Goshen was now open.
 "Hyksos" and "shepard kings" -- yeah, and the Egyptians don't like sheep -- all that grazing land.
 So little wonder the 12th dynasty collapsed in civil disturbance and in foreign invasion, with a succession of short-lived, weak Pharaohs of other dynasties.
 Egypt Became Divided again as she had back a millennia+ prior, with Lower (northern) Egypt ruled by the foreigners, and Upper (southern) Egypt ruled by a series of kings (13th-17th dynasties).
 Relations weren't terrible between the two sides, but skirmishes did occur, and pressure to unite the country, gradually grew.

-EB goes into some detail to explain why the 12th dynasty collapsed, not accounting the treatment of the Hebrews (who are not mentioned by EB) as the material contributing factor (Gen12 promise -- God will curse those who curse Abram's kids).
+EB goes into some detail to explain why the 12th dynasty collapsed, not accounting the treatment of the Hebrews (who are not mentioned by EB) as the material contributing factor (Genesis 12 promise -- God will curse those who curse Abram's kids).
 So, EB kinda denounces the overarching importance of the vizier (Joseph having been the first, though EB doesn't talk about him), even eclipsing the power of Pharaoh; it also faults the reorganization of the polity, etc., which began under Amenemhet II (again, Joseph was vizier).
 Particularly, EB faults the allowance of foreign enclaves in the Delta (Goshen, in Bible), known to history as the Hyksos (and some other peoples).

 Notice that with the change of the status of the Hebrews, moving them to do all that building, vacated much of the land of Goshen, which was contiguous to what we know as the Saudia Arabian peninsula -- long a land bridge for invading armies, as even Israel has always been -- so the Egyptian Delta region becomes populated with new foreign peoples.. who eventually take over Lower (northern) Egypt.
 The situation lasts until the late 1500's BC, when Kamose manages to largely drive them out.
 His successor Ahmose, finally reunites Egypt under himself, and Egyptians rule Egypt once more.
 The vizier status remains, however.
-Hence the "king" (Melek, probably vizier) in Exo1:8 and Exo 1:15 are separated by some 300 years, but similar power to influence a relatively new dynasty.
+Hence the "king" (Melek, probably vizier) in Exodus 1:8 and Exodus 1:15 are separated by some 300 years, but similar power to influence a relatively new dynasty.
 King-makers.

 Ahmose I, as noted earlier, reunited Egypt against the Hyksos.
 His victory was significant, but the Hyksos would remain a problem until sometime between 1504-1480BC: the time when Moses was an adult in Hatshepsut's house, fighting against them.
 Looks like when they left in the late 1500's, they mixed with, allied with, the Mitanni and kept on causing Egypt trouble.